ksatohds/nmfkc/README.md

 3. Since all the matrices are non-negative, the components of the regression coefficients $b_n$ for each $n$ are also non-negative.
 Therefore we know the contribution of the bases $x_1,.., x_Q$ and those probabilities $p_{1,n},...,p_{Q,n}$ can be used for clustering.

-4. Furthermore, the regression coefficient matrix can be explained by covariates and its Gaussian kernel can be applied.
+4. Furthermore, the regression coefficient matrix can be explained by covariates and its Gaussian kernel can be applied in Satoh (2023).
+Formally the model is contained in tri-NMF by Ding et al. (1964) and the update formula for optimization has been derived.
+The model can be described as a product of three matrices and is related to the growth curve model by Potthoff and Roy (1964).

 # Matrices